FieldEdge Pricing in 2026: What You’ll Actually Pay (and What’s Hidden)

 Payment Processing

 FieldEdge has its own payment processing through FieldEdge Payments.
-Rates vary but are typically in the 2.5–3.5% range for card-present transactions.
-This is not dramatically different from Stripe or Square, but if you’re running $500K+ in card volume annually, a 0.5% difference matters.
+Rates vary but are typically 2.5–3.5% for card-present transactions.
+This is not dramatically different from Stripe or Square.
+But if you’re running $500K+ in card volume annually, a 0.5% difference matters.
 Compare their rates against your current processor before assuming it’s a wash.

 FieldRoutes Integration

 FieldRoutes is a pest control and lawn care platform under the same parent company.
-If you’re a multi-trade operation that also handles pest or lawn, there’s a combined offering — but it’s priced separately and you’ll need to ask specifically about bundling.
+If you handle pest or lawn work too, there’s a combined offering.
+But it’s priced separately and you’ll need to ask specifically about bundling.
 Don’t assume it’s included.

-Automated review requests, email campaigns, customer notification flows — these are often in an add-on tier.
-If you’re coming from Housecall Pro and expect those marketing automation features to just be there, verify what’s actually included in your quoted tier.
+Automated review requests, email campaigns, and customer notification flows are often in an add-on tier.
+If you’re coming from Housecall Pro and expect those marketing automation features, verify what’s actually included in your quoted tier.

 Reporting and Analytics